ASingham/MMAN4020_T3_2022_Purple_House/README.md

     alt="Alt text"
     style="display: inline-block; margin: 0 auto; max-width: 300px">

-    * Note: A custom dashboard can be created to display user specified graphs and visuals.
+    ** Note: A custom dashboard can be created to display user specified graphs and visuals.
 A tutorial for this can be found [here](https://doc.asksensors.com/docs/d/s1/dashboard-customization/)

-    ** Note: Data published to AskSensor is retained for 18 months
+    #### Important: Data published to AskSensor is retained for 18 months